otagomohio/2019-06-11_GBS_EE/index.md

 ### Practical workshop on the analysis of reduced representation libraries using Stacks

-June 11-12 2019
-Zoology building, University of Otago
-Ludovic Dutoit, Alana Alexander
+June 11-12 2019 | Ludovic Dutoit, Alana Alexander

 ## Description
 With the age of high\-throughput sequencing, several techniques have been developed to